Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

         * Any withdrawal amount in excess of `MAX_RESTAKED_BALANCE_GWEI_PER_VALIDATOR` is immediately withdrawn (see [`DelayedWithdrawalRouter.createDelayedWithdrawal`](#delayedwithdrawalroutercreatedelayedwithdrawal))
             * The remainder (`MAX_RESTAKED_BALANCE_GWEI_PER_VALIDATOR`) must be withdrawn through the `DelegationManager's` withdrawal flow, but in the meantime is added to `EigenPod.withdrawableRestakedExecutionLayerGwei`
         * If the amount being withdrawn is not equal to the current accounted-for validator balance, a `shareDelta` is calculated to be sent to ([`EigenPodManager.recordBeaconChainETHBalanceUpdate`](#eigenpodmanagerrecordbeaconchainethbalanceupdate)).
-        * The validator's info is updated to reflect its `WITHDRAWN` status:
-            * `restakedBalanceGwei` is set to 0
+        * The validator's info is updated to reflect its `WITHDRAWN` status, and `restakedBalanceGwei` is set to 0
-            * `mostRecentBalanceUpdateTimestamp` is updated to the timestamp given by `withdrawalProof.timestampRoot`
     * If this is a partial withdrawal:
         * The withdrawal amount is withdrawn (via [`DelayedWithdrawalRouter.createDelayedWithdrawal`](#delayedwithdrawalroutercreatedelayedwithdrawal))